 Annual events are often held at local showgrounds and campers, if quick, can usually take advantage of free camping or low-cost facilities at the site.
 For details, contact the relevant event coordinator or any of the regional visitor information centres.

 A range of alternative camping options are available.
-However, if you're self-sufficient and carrying extra supplies, you can always find your own special spots off the beaten track.
+However, if you're self-sufficient and carrying extra supplies, you can always find your own special spots off the beaten www.sandstonewonders.com/ camping

 LOOK ONLINE